Impression share as a KPI is not just a flawed approach to your Paid Search/Search Engine Marketing (SEM) strategy; it's disorientating.

 Finally, let's turn back again to Google's Help article.

 As Google has stated, impression share is an estimate.
-It was mentioned 4 times in 3 paragraphs explaining how impression share is counted.
+It was mentioned four times in three paragraphs explaining how impression share is counted.

 Would an estimate be a good KPI?